gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 When initiator and responder have agreed on a protected association by means of handshaking INIT/INIT-ACK with a common protection engine the SCTP association establishment continue until it has reached the ESTABLISHED state.
-However before the SCTP assocation is protected by the Crypto Chunk and its protection engine some additional states needs to be passed.
+However, before the SCTP assocation is protected by the Crypto Chunk and its protection engine some additional states needs to be passed.
 First the protection engine needs be initilizied in the PROTECTION INTILIZATION state.
 When that has been accomplished